 The members of the Roundtable support the Commission to achieve the Strategy’s objectives, help to monitor progress of its implementation and act as ambassadors for the transition to safe and sustainable chemicals and to a toxic-free environment.

 The strategy promotes the transition to safe and sustainable by design chemicals and materials, which is a societal urgency as well as an economic opportunity.
-As a first step, the Commission is developing a framework defining the concept of ‘safe and sustainable by design’ and a set of criteria.
+As a first step, the Commission has developed a framework defining the concept of ‘safe and sustainable by design’ and a set of criteria.
 The ‘safe and sustainable by design’ framework encourages innovation to replace the most harmful substances in products and processes and aims to develop new chemicals and materials, optimise or redesign production processes and the use of substances currently on the market to improve their safety and sustainability.
 The Commission Recommendation launches a testing period and a voluntary reporting mechanism.

 The EU’s transition towards a circular economy is being hampered by the presence of certain substances that are harmful for human health or the environment, or that prevent clean recycling.
 The Commission is committed to tackling these ‘substances of concern’ in products and waste.
 Building on previous experience, including the 2018 Communication on options to address the interface between chemical, product and waste legislation, the Chemicals Strategy lays down several actions to minimise and substitute substances of concern by

 - ensuring that the most harmful substances in products are phased out

 - introducing minimum requirements to minimise substances of concern in products